Supporting someone who has experienced sexual violence

 Look after yourself

-Supporting someone who has experienced sexual violence can be difficult and you may not have the capacity to be able to help them by yourself.
+Supporting someone who has experienced sexual violence can be difficult.
+You may not have the capacity to be able to help them by yourself.
 Recognising that you cannot give your friend the support they need is not selfish, but is a way of ensuring they can get the best help possible.

-If you are supporting a friend this can be an emotionally difficult situation and it is important to prioritise looking after your mental health and wellbeing also.
+If you are supporting a friend this can be an emotionally difficult situation.
+It is important to prioritise looking after your mental health and wellbeing also.
 If you are feeling overwhelmed, speaking to someone about what you are experiencing can be a big help and take some of the pressure away from you.

 Feeling overwhelmed and want to talk to someone?